EBZebra/docs/1.2/source/guide/configreference.md

 ### CaFile
 A file of CA certificates in PEM format.
 See <a href="http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html" target="_blank">openssl</a> for details.

+> Note: Enteprise Browser only supports single certificate file in `pem` format.
+If multiple certificates need to be passed to the Webkit Browser(WM/CE), please add the contents of the `.pem` certificates to a single file using any standard text editor and then set the path of the updated local file to cafile in config.xml

 **Possible Values**

 * Local File name on the device.